lightspeedwp/lsx-give-payfast-gateway/readme.txt

 = It's Free, and always ill be =
 We’re firm believers in open source – that’s why we’re releasing the PayFast Payment Gateway for Give plugin for free, forever.

-= Support =
-We offer premium support for this plugin.
-Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).

-= Actively Developed =
-The LSX Banners plugin is actively developed with new features and exciting enhancements all the time.
-Keep track on the LSX Banners GitHub repository.
-Report any bugs via github issues.

 == Installation ==
 1. Log in to your WordPress website (www.yourwebsiteurl.com/wp-admin).